gregorj/vagrant_ubuntu/README.md

 - Clone the repo
 - (Optional) Place any keys you want copied to the VM in the `keys` directory
 - (Optional) Update credentials in "config-git.sh" to set your git preferences
+- (Optional) Add any packages you want installed into "packages.sh"
 - vagrant up